pflanze/functional-perl/docs/blog/perl-weekly-challenges-113.md

 (compared to other things) in Haskell.
 I'm also using `Integer` in the Haskell version which is safe against wraparounds, but more costly;
-replacing it with `Int` makes it about 1.5x faster, and is just about as safe as Perl's ints are (propagation to float would break things, too, if it weren't academic on a 64-bit machine).
+replacing it with `Int` makes it about 1.5x faster, and is just about as safe as Perl's ints are (propagation to floating point numbers would break things, too, if it weren't academic on a 64-bit machine).

 Like mentioned in the previous section, the code could probably be written shorter by using the cartesian product or similar, I may look into